closeio/making.close.com/_posts/2013-06-01-building_better_email_integrations_pt_1.md

 ---
+layout: post
-Title: Building better email integrations Pt.
-1
+title: Building better email integrations
-Date: June 21, 2013
-Published: True
+date: 2013-06-21
+permalink: posts/building_better_email_integrations_pt_1
+author: anemitz
 ---

 Building better email integration Pt.
 1
 =======================================
 This is the first part in an on-going series about the email backend in Close.
 We'll cover a variety of high and low-level tricks we use to ensure you get the best possible email integration out there.
 Shoot us an email (engineering@) if you'd like to have us cover any particular aspects of our email integration.